cbeck88/spirit-po/README.md

 if the built-in ones were defective.)

-If you want to have multiple catalogs loaded into the program at once using **spirit_po**, you are recommended to throw together your own book-keeping mechanism for this -- it is straightforward to have a `std::unordered_map` of catalogs or similar, and then it is transparent to you without cluttering our catalog interface.
-You can load them however you like, and you can make your own `dcgettext` if desired.
+If you want to have multiple catalogs loaded into the program at once using **spirit_po**, I recommend that you throw together your own book-keeping mechanism for this.
+It is straightforward to have a `std::unordered_map` of catalogs or similar, and then it is transparent to you without cluttering our catalog interface.
+You can load them however you like, and you can make your own `dcgettext` as appropriate for your project.

 On the other hand, you can also use the `merge` function of catalogs to merge multiple catalogs into one master catalog.